MattStockton/MattStockton.github.io/_posts/2025-02-24-ai-report-generation.markdown

 ---
 layout: single
 title: "Report Generation - A Smart Way To Start With AI"
 excerpt: "Most AI projects fail because they start with the tool instead of the problem.
 Report generation flips that — integrating AI into real workflows where domain experts already know what good looks like.
-This post breaks down why it’s the best first step for AI adoption."
+This post breaks down why it's the best first step for AI adoption."
+category: "AI Strategy & Leadership"
+tags: ["report-generation", "ai-adoption", "workflows", "domain-experts", "strategy"]
 ---

 Many AI adoption efforts stall - not because companies lack tools, but because they start in the wrong place.